AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 >
 >The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
 If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
 >
->For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/br/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
+>For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
 >
 >For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

 -->

-Se um usuário sair da organização, talvez seja necessário removê-lo do Adobe Workfront.
-Eles não devem permanecer ativos no sistema, pois isso criaria confusão para outros usuários ao adicioná-los a atualizações ou atribuí-los ao trabalho.
+Se um usuário sair da organização, é recomendável desativá-lo no sistema para evitar que outros usuários fiquem confusos ao adicioná-lo a atualizações ou atribuí-lo a um trabalho.
 Quando você desativa um usuário, outros usuários não veem mais seus nomes quando procuram pessoas no sistema.

 Os administradores podem ver usuários inativos na área Configuração.